Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Technical preliminaries

 \section{Technical preliminaries}

-We overview the pure lambda calculus notation and concepts required for this paper in Appendix~\ref{app:prelim:lambda}, namely, syntax and meta-notation of terms, reduction, evaluation sequence, evaluation strategy, completeness, and completeness \emph{for} a final result other than normal form.
+We overview the pure lambda calculus notation and concepts required for this paper in Appendix~\ref{app:prelim:lambda}, namely, syntax and meta-notation of terms, reduction, evaluation sequence, evaluation strategy, completeness, and `completeness for' a final result other than normal form.
 For the most part we adhere to the standard references \cite{CF58,Bar84,HS08}.
 We use the notation for capture-avoiding substitution of \cite{Plo75} (and justify why in Appendix~\ref{app:prelim:lambda}).
 We use grammars in Extended Backus-Naur Form to define sets of terms.
 Figure~\ref{fig:lam-sets} lists the main sets of terms we use in this paper, which play a special role in evaluation.
 They are proper subsets of the set $\Lambda$ of pure lambda calculus terms.

 Appendix~\ref{app:LWF} provides an overview of LWF.
 Appendix~\ref{app:haskell-semantics} provides an overview of Haskell's operational semantics in relation to LWF.
 Appendix~\ref{app:completeness-leftmost-spine} explains why strict strategies are incomplete and when non-strict strategies are complete, particularly the leftmost and spine strategies discussed in the survey.
-For the moment we assume the intuitive definition of uniform/hybrid strategy and of un/balanced hybrid strategy given in Section~\ref{sec:contribs}.C4.
+For the moment we assume the intuitive definition of uniform/hybrid strategy and of un/balanced hybrid strategy provided in contribution \ref{C:hybrid}.
 (Alternatively, the reader may assume the formal definition of uniform/hybrid strategy in \cite{GPN14}.)
 We also assume that all the uniform-style and hybrid-style eval-apply evaluators in the survey respectively define uniform and hybrid strategies.
 The validity of this assumption will be proven in Section~\ref{sec:regimentation} where we give the improved formal definition of uniform/hybrid strategy.
-The definition of one-step equivalence `modulo commuting redexes' has been introduced in the last paragraph of Section~\ref{sec:contribs}.C6.
+The definition of one-step equivalence `modulo commuting redexes' has been introduced in contribution \ref{C:equiv}.